Jane Elias : Founder/Creative Director/Adaptive Teacher

-I have always felt driven to use my talents as an Artist to serve the larger community which I got from my parents; my father a Jr High Guidance Councilor and my Mother an Art and Music Therapist.
-When I was in my teens I volunteered at the Dakota County Children’s Home for children with disabilities; I also went to group homes to perform dance and music with adults with disabilities with my sister to accompany my mother.
-Singing, dancing, creating with them stripped away my fears and inhibitions and I felt like I mattered.
-When I was 17 one of my many sisters received the bonus of a child with cerebral palsy when she married.
-I loved creating with Rachel and planning all her birthday parties for her and friends.
+I have always felt driven to use my talents as an Artist to serve the larger community which I got from my parents; my father, a Jr High Guidance Councilor, and my Mother, an Art and Music Therapist.
+When I was in my teens I volunteered at the Dakota County Children’s Home for children with disabilities; I also went to group homes with my sister and my mother to perform dance and music with adults with disabilities.
+Singing, dancing, and creating with them stripped away my fears and inhibitions and I felt like I mattered.
+When I was 17 one of my seven sisters received the bonus of a child with cerebral palsy when she married.
+I loved creating with Rachel and planning all her birthday parties for her and friends with a variety of abilities and disabilities.
 Rachel helped me see the world through a whole new light.

-After I graduated from the U of M, I had no idea of where I was headed!
+After I graduated from the U of M with an Arts Degree, I had no idea of where I was headed!
 I traveled a very uncertain path; to help cope with my own struggle with anxiety and depression, I became a community Artist.
 I brought art to Nursing homes, Homeless Shelters, Schools, Bush Memorial Children’s Home, Free Arts MN, Hospitals, Clinics, Churches and on the streets of South and North Minneapolis.
 I always felt more comfortable creating with others than being alone in a studio.